orbeon/orbeon-forms-doc/form-builder/mcp.md

 Then continue in the below section that corresponds to your configuration.
 In what follows:

-- Change `YOUR_TOKEN` with the value of the token you just copied in Form Builder.
+- Replace `YOUR_TOKEN` with the value of the token you just copied in Form Builder.
 - If needed, change the `http://localhost:8080/orbeon/fr/mcp/builder` URL:
     - Keep the `/fr/mcp/builder` part, which is the path to the MCP server in Form Builder.
     - The domain, port, and prefix (here `/orbeon`) should be those of your Orbeon Forms instance.